Femur Fracture Open Reduction and Internal Fixation

-To do this, he or she may use screws, metal plates, wires, or pins.
-For a fracture
+To do this, they may use screws, metal plates, wires, or pins.
+For a fracture in the

-in the middle part of your femur, surgeons often use a specially designed long metal
+middle part of your femur, surgeons often use a specially designed long metal rod

 (Ask what your surgeon will use in your case.)

-Your healthcare provider may make other repairs, if necessary.
+Your surgeon may make other repairs, if necessary.

-After the team has secured your bone, the layers of skin and muscle around your thigh
+After the surgeon has secured your bone, the layers of skin and muscle around your